-5 See UNDT Order Nos.
-018 (GVA/2018) and 027 (GVA/2018).
+4 See UNDT Order Nos.
+018 (GVA/2018) and 027 (GVA/2018), which transferred the matters from the UNDT in Geneva to the UNDT in Nairobi.

-- 4. On 30 June 2020, the UNDT issued Judgment No. UNDT/2020/106 (Abd Al-Shakour et al.) which addressed the claims of 269 Secretariat applicants other than those from the United Nations Environmental Programme (UNEP).
-On the same day, the UNDT issued Judgment No. UNDT/2020/107 (Cardenas Fischer et al.) which addressed the claims of 20 UNEP applicants.
-On 27 July 2020, the UNDT issued Judgment No. UNDT/2020/133 (Abd Al-Shakour et al.) which addressed the claims of both Secretariat and UNEP applicants as well as staff of other entities.6 On 19 August 2020, the UNDT issued Judgment UNDT/2020/154 (Aksioutine et al).
-The analysis and holdings of these four UNDT Judgments are, for material appeal purposes, identical.
-For clarity, any references to paragraphs of the Impugned Judgment will refer to UNDT/2020/106, unless otherwise specified. - 5.
-Before issuing its Judgments, the UNDT reviewed over 3000 documents and heard oral evidence on 22 October 2018 from the Executive Head of the ICSC and from a representative of the United Nation's Office of Human Resources Management.
+- 5. Throughout mid-2020, the UNDT in Nairobi had issued 19 Judgments on these applications.
+This Judgment addresses appeals against three of those Judgments as noted above.
+The remaining UNDT Judgments, which have been appealed separately, are disposed of by this Tribunal in other Judgments. - 6.
+Before issuing its Judgments, the UNDT reviewed over 3,000 documents and heard oral evidence on 22 October 2018 from the Executive Head of the ICSC and from a representative of the United Nations Office of Human Resources Management (OHRM).
 According to the record established by the UNDT, the facts and events leading to the implementation of the PAM are as follows: - a) In 2016, the ICSC conducted a cost-of-living survey (the survey) at seven headquarter duty stations, including Geneva; - b) Prior to the survey, the ICSC had removed the Gap Closure Measure which was a rule that provided for a five per cent augmentation when implementing a PAM adjustment that reduced pay in excess of 5 per cent.
-Based upon the survey, the ICSC revised the PAM downward from 81.1 to 67.17; - c) In order to mitigate the impact of such a revision, staff serving in Geneva before 1 May 2017 would receive a personal transitional allowance (PTA), which would be revised in August 2017; - d) In February 2017, the Advisory Committee on Post Adjustment Questions (ACPAQ) confirmed that the survey had been conducted in accordance with the approved methodology and recommended the ICSC's approval of the survey results that had been conducted in Geneva; - e) In March 2017, the ICSC approved the results of the survey noting that the adjusted PAM had resulted in a reduction of 7.5 per cent USD net remuneration for Geneva-based staff;
+Based upon the survey, the ICSC revised the PAM downward from 81.1 to 67.16; - c) In order to mitigate the impact of such a revision, staff serving in Geneva before 1 May 2017 would receive a personal transitional allowance (PTA), which would be revised in August 2017; - d) In February 2017, the Advisory Committee on Post Adjustment Questions (ACPAQ) confirmed that the survey had been conducted in accordance with the approved methodology and recommended the ICSC's approval of the survey results that had been conducted in Geneva; - e) In March 2017, the ICSC approved the results of the survey noting that the adjusted PAM had resulted in a reduction of 7.5 per cent USD net remuneration for Geneva-based staff;